craigojo/craigojo/UNE/COSC01/Programming Assignments/Program assignment 2/readme.md

 ## About
 > The busstop program was developed following a request from the Mayor of codetown,
-> to develop a program that can be used to address the towns school bus over-crowding issues.
+> to develop a program that can be used to address the towns school bus over-crowding issue.
-> The program will be used as a tool to determine which bus routes will benefit most from an addtional bus.
+> The program will be used as a tool to determine which bus routes will benefit most from an additional bus.

 ## System Requirements